dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 All too often, these sublimes seduce investors into funding concepts that will fail.
 The sublimes cannot replace the integrated and complicated physics and engineering needed to make fusion work.
 Fusion is hard.
 That is why the field needs discipline.

 Ultimately, fusion energy is its own sublime.
 Once realized, it will be one of the great achievements of humanity.
-Fusion should inspire awe; but don't let its aura blind you into making a financial decision based on one of these sublimes.
+Fusion should inspire awe; but don't let its aura blind you into making a financial decision based on one of these sublimes without understanding the whole picture.